carpentries-incubator/proposals/README.md

 Everyone participating in The Carpentries Incubator agrees to follow The Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc).

+## The Carpentries Incubator vs The Carpentries Lab
 The Carpentries Incubator is a space for:
 * Collaborative lesson development
 * Providing visibility on lessons that are being worked on